 Refined Strategy to Focus on North Flint

-Fifteen years after it launched, the Ruth Mott Foundation shifted to a place-based strategy in concert with community.
+Fifteen years after the Ruth Mott Foundation launched, it shifted to a place-based strategy in concert with community.
 Along with a new strategic plan, we adopted a new organizational goal: to help residents of north Flint create and sustain opportunities to contribute and thrive.

 We focused this targeted, place-based strategy on north Flint because it’s an area with significant challenges, limited resources, and — perhaps most importantly — an opportunity to make a significant difference in the lives of Flint residents.
 Flint is where the Motts built their family home, raised their children, and established a philanthropic legacy that still thrives today.

 At the heart of our pivot to north Flint was a renewed, vigorous, and all-encompassing approach to community engagement, putting the people we are serving at the center of our work.
 Collecting input from the people who live and work in north Flint was crucial to the Foundation’s strategy.